Lewis Warsh: Life and work

 Bernadette Mayer and Warsh began living together spring 1975.
-They initially moved from New York to an old farmhouse in Worthington, Massachusetts and later to an apartment in Lenox.
+They initially moved from New York to an old farmhouse in Worthington, Massachusetts, and later to an apartment in Lenox.
 During this time their two daughters were born, Marie in 1975 and Sophia in 1977.
 Also, in 1977 the two decided to start United Artists Magazine and Books.
 Warsh wrote: We were living in relative isolation in Lenox, Massachusetts, and editing a magazine put us in touch with poets and friends we had left behind in New York.
 We managed to buy an inexpensive mimeo machine in Pittsfield and we produced the magazine in the living room of our large apartment on the main street of Lenox.
 The beauty of mimeographing is that we could control every aspect of production ourselves, that I could stay up all night and produce a new issue by morning if I wanted.
 The first issue reflects our geographical shift and contains work by ourselves and our immediate neighbors, Clark Coolidge and Paul Metcalf.
 Our idea was, whenever possible, to publish large amounts of a few poets’ work in each issue, as opposed to one or two poems by a lot of people.
 Among the regular contributors to subsequent issues were Ted Berrigan, Alice Notley, Diane Ward, and Bill Berkson.The mimeo magazine United Artists published eighteen issues from 1977 to 1983.
 United Artists Books is still publishing and is now “one of the oldest independent publishing companies in the United States that focuses primarily on publishing books of poetry.”
 In 1979, Warsh and Mayer and family moved to Henniker, New Hampshire, where they taught at New England College, and where their son Max was born.

-In 1980 they returned to the Lower East Side in New York, just a few blocks from their close friends Alice Notley and Ted Berrigan who were living on St. Mark's Place.
+In 1980 they returned to the Lower East Side, just a few blocks from their close friends Alice Notley and Ted Berrigan who were living on St. Mark's Place.
 Also, according to Warsh, many of the young poets around The Poetry Project entered their lives during this time—Gary Lenhart, Greg Masters, Eileen Myles, Bob Holman, Steve Levine, Mitch Highfill, Kim Lyons, Bob Rosenthal, Rochelle Kraut, among others.

 Warsh's teaching career began in 1985 when Paul Auster recommended him to teach a graduate creative writing course at Long Island University, and Siri Hustvedt recommended him to teach undergraduate courses at Queens College.
 Between 1985 and 2018 he taught at Naropa University, SUNY Albany, Queens College, Fairleigh Dickinson University, The Poetry Project, The Bowery Poetry Club, and Long Island University.

 Although Warsh's visual work in collage appeared in print as early as 1973, accompanying his translation of Robert Desnos’ Night of Loveless Nights, it wasn't until 1996 that he completely embraced the medium. “[They] seem a natural if not inevitable extension of his writing, and portray a visual dimension that is sumptuous, alluring and mysterious.”